History of Dundalk F.C. (1966–2002): Jim McLaughlin era (1975–1983)

 League form had been mixed in the two seasons following the title, and a bad end to the 1977–78 season (with only one win from the final 11 games in all competitions) led to rumours that McLaughlin would be let go, despite retaining the Leinster Cup, and winning their first League Cup in a penalty shoot-out over Cork Alberts.
 Instead, the club supported the "reorganisation" he demanded, and used funds from the sale of three players (Synan Braddish, Derek Carroll and Brian Duff) to Liverpool, for a combined £55,000, to rebuild the squad and make ground improvements at Oriel.
 From Christmas Eve 1978 on, his new look side dropped only three points on their way to the winning the title.
 It was confirmed in slightly surreal fashion – with a win away to Cork Celtic (who were about to be expelled from the League) in front of 200 people; while the trophy was presented in Oriel Park 48 hours later after a defeat to FAI Cup final opponents Waterford.
 12 days later Dundalk defeated Waterford in the 1979 FAI Cup Final, thereby completing the club's first League and Cup Double.
 The Double winning side's 1979–80 European Cup run, where they narrowly missed out on qualifying for the quarter-finals (losing 3–2 on aggregate to Celtic in front of Oriel's record attendance), was the club's best European performance until 2016.

-Dundalk couldn't keep up with runaway leaders Athlone Town in 1980–81, finishing as runners-up for the second season in a row, but they achieved their only domestic cup double by beating Galway Rovers in the 1981 League of Ireland Cup Final, and Sligo Rovers in the 1981 FAI Cup Final.
+Dundalk couldn't keep up with runaway leaders Athlone Town in 1980–81, finishing as runners-up for a consecutive season, but they achieved their only domestic cup double by beating Galway Rovers in the 1981 League of Ireland Cup Final, and Sligo Rovers in the 1981 FAI Cup Final.
 McLaughlin's third and final league title at the club arrived in 1981–82, sealed on the final day away to defending champions Athlone, after an early season 10-point gap to Bohemians had been overhauled.
 But it was Bohemians that came out of a four match, seven and a half hour FAI Cup semi-final marathon, depriving him of a shot at a second League and Cup Double.
 A trophy-less 1982–83 season, however, in which Dundalk slipped to third behind Louth rivals Drogheda United in the league table (and missed out on Europe), signalled that the team was entering a transition period.
 But, to the shock of Dundalk's board and fans, McLaughlin resigned in June 1983, saying he needed a change.
 He would replace John Giles at Shamrock Rovers a week later.